-Inspired by Marvin Gaye’s ‘What’s Going On?’ and Prince’s ‘Sign O’ The Times’ – classic pop music that has something to say – Deuce & Charger’s debut track ‘Always Broke’ has united a collective of writers, producers, artists and musicians from Leeds.
+Inspired by Marvin Gaye’s ‘What’s Going On?’ and Prince’s ‘Sign O’ The Times’ – classic pop music that has something to say – Deuce & Charger’s debut track ‘Always Broke’ has united a collective of writers, cure producers, more about artists and musicians from Leeds.

 ‘Always Broke’ was initially written and pitched for a new US hip hop act.
 Born out of a desire to push the boundaries of modern pop, Deuce & Charger combined an anthemic hook with lyrics styled on classic social commentary records.
 This proved to be too controversial for the US pop machine which insisted that the lyrics should be changed; that they should be about the typical themes of love and relationships.